gzn00417/gzn00417.github.io/_pages/about.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=gzn00417.github.io)

-Welcome to Zhuoning Guo's homepage!
+Welcome to Zhuoning Guo (郭茁宁) 's homepage!

 I'm an undergraduate at [Harbin Institute of Technology](http://www.hit.edu.cn/) from 2018, majoring in Software Engineering.
 I was a research intern at DKI Group, [Microsoft Research Asia](https://www.msra.cn/) supervised by _Shizhao Sun_, and a research assistant at [HIT-DBLab](http://cs.hit.edu.cn/2018/1126/c11289a218419/page.htm) supervised by _Hongzhi Wang_.